konstructio/kubefirst/docs/kubefirst/gitlab/after-install.md

 # After Install

+**psssst** *- if you plan to destroy your kubefirst platform and recreate it again we recommend running `kubefirst backupSSL --include-metaphor` to re-use your ssl certs from Let's Encrypt.
+See the [docs](https://docs.kubefirst.io/common/certificates.html#backup-and-restore-certificates).*

 <iframe width="784" height="441" src="https://www.youtube.com/embed/KEUOaNMUqOM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The `kubefirst cluster create` execution includes a lot of important information toward the end including URLs and passwords.
 Do not lose this information.